survive-the-century/survive-the-century/book/text/chapter_emissions-accounting-argument.md

 {% include variables %}

-At the climate summit, leaders need to agree to stricter emission reduction targets.
+At the climate summit, leaders need to agree to stricter emission-reduction targets.
 {:.leader-sentence}

 There’s a debate about whether historical emissions should be counted towards a country’s total target (which would damage the economies of currently rich countries) or whether only current emissions matter (which would impact China and other emerging economies).